ROB GRAAFLAND

 Graafland as Illustrator

-A son, Charles, was born in Villa Aldegonda on 27 January 1906.
+On 27 January, 1906 their son Charles was born in the tower of Villa Aldegonda.
 Due to financial problems Graafland was forced to sell the house, and late 1907 the family moved to Wandre in Belgium, a hamlet sixteen kilometers from Maastricht.
 During the next few years Graafland focussed mainly on his commissions, especially the American commissions which were shipped from Belgium to America.
 And every day he travelled to Maastricht by train to carry on teaching at the Stadsteekeninstituut.
 He also continued his lessons at the Sunday Painting School which were getting more and more popular.
 A few people asked him for private tuition, like the Brothers of the monastery de Beyard in Maastricht, where he met Brother Cyprianus who dedicated himself to education and whose educational and religious books for schoolchildren were read by pupils all over the Netherlands.
 Graafland was asked to illustrate these books and he did so all his life, even when he was seriously ill.
 His illustrations were very popular, they ignited children's inspiration and curiosity and they set an example for their behaviour and attitude.
 Mathias Kemp, writer and pupil of 'The Graafland Class', called Graafland the first among the best illustrators of Catholic youth literature.
 In addition, Graafland illustrated kindergarten books, reading books for schools, novels for youngsters, newspapers and weekly and monthly magazins.
-His wife Maria, his two children Suzanne en Charles, Suzanne's friend Adriënne van de Boorn, and Marieke and Frans Ceulen who lived next door were often models for these illustrations.
+His wife Maria, his two children Suzanne en Charles, Suzanne's friend Adriënne van de Boorn and Marieke and Frans Ceulen who lived next door were often models for these illustrations.
 Sadly enough, a large number of these illustrations and paintings were destroyed during a bombardment on 's Hertogenbosch in the Second World War.

-One of the novels of Albertine Steenhoff-Smulders illustrated by Graafland was 'Child of 1813' ('Kind van 1813') - 1813 being the year of the Prince of Orange's arrival in Holland ('Een Kind van 1813').
+One of the novels of Albertine Steenhoff-Smulders illustrated by Graafland was 'Child of 1813' ('Een kind van 1813') - 1813 being the year of the Prince of Orange's arrival in Holland.
 The photo below the front cover of 'Child of 1813' shows Rob Graafland, three friends and his two children posing for the backdrop of the illustration on the front cover.
 The other three photos show the children and friends posing as characters for 'Child of 1813'.
 Fancy dress parties for Graafland's illustrations were common as they enabled him to make sketches on paper.
-Graafland was extremely successful with his illustrations and he was so much in demand that he asked Edmond Bellefroid, a pupil of 'The Graafland Class', to assist him.
+Graafland was so successful with his illustrations and so much in demand that he asked Edmond Bellefroid, a pupil of 'The Graafland Class', to assist him.

 Graafland's Italian Garden

 In those days, St Pieter was surrounded by lonely fields stretching as far as the gentle slopes of the St Pietersberg (mountain).
 At the back of his large house Graafland had, according to his own design, an extensive Italian garden built with terraces on different levels.
 Two life-size squatting white stone lions on columns, sculptured by his friend the sculptor Frans van de Laar, gave access to the garden.
 A path meandered between trees, colourful flowerbeds, sculptures, Greek vases and elegantly wrought iron benches.
 There were also a few fountains, the largest of which decorated with sculptures by Frans van de Laar.
-And in the center of the terrace at the lowest level, a large pond was guarded by four life-size squatting white stone lions on columns.
-Many a party was thrown in this garden, like the gondola parties, where everyone was floating in gondolas of Venetian design, lauhing and singing.
-This Italian garden is a recurrent subject in many of Graafland's paintings between 1911 and 1919.
+And in the center of the terrace at the lowest level, four life-size squatting white stone lions on columns were the guards for a large pond.
+Many a party was thrown in this garden, like the gondola parties, where everyone was floating in gondolas of Venetian design, laughing and singing.
+The Italian garden is a recurrent subject in many of Graafland's paintings between 1911 and 1919.
 As from 1911, the lessons of the Sunday Painting School were taking place in this garden.
 Graafland himself was painting day and night.
 His son Charles revealed in his notes how Graafland completed an unfinished painting.
 It often took him one day to finish a painting, but it could also take months or even years.
 His favourite way for finishing off a painting was to get up at three in the morning, put the painting on the easel in his studio and work very hard; at sunrise the painting was finished.

-Frits Goovaerts, son of the painter Henri Goovaerts, wrote to Suzanne, Graafland's daughter, about the Italian garden on 22 November 1962: "I often see the valley of the [river] Maas in front of me and the fields of the farmers at St Pieter, the way it used to be.
+Frits Goovaerts, son of the painter Henri Goovaerts, wrote on 22 November, 1962 in a letter to Suzanne, Graafland's daughter, about the Italian garden: "I often see the valley of the [river] Maas in front of me and the fields of the farmers at St Pieter, the way it used to be.
 I told Charles [Graafland's son] how I cherish the memory of your garden.
 The dreamlike peace of a late summer day, when apples floated in the fountain, while the white lions gazed serenely into the distance, meditatingly, and the drone of a harvest cart returning from the fields could be heard across the mayor's shed.
 It was so delightfully quiet without the noise of planes and mopeds.
 And how could we know how unsavoury the world can be?
 It only lasted for a short time, but it was a very beautiful time."

 'Suze', I said, 'what's the meaning of all this?'